pmean/build-website/text/04/designing-questionnaire.md

 - Survey design
 output: html_document
 ---
-I\'m behind in my reading of the British Medical Journal, and the first issue I looked at today has a gem of an article.
+I'm behind in my reading of the British Medical Journal, and the first issue I looked at today has a gem of an article.

 -   **Selecting, designing, and developing your questionnaire.** Boynton